How to Move on from a Relationship

 Make plans with friends and family

-Distraction is a great way to get out of your own head—especially making lots of time to have fun with friends and family who love you and have your back, says Sonnenberg.
-(Check out this story if you need a reminder of how friends relieve stress and help us cope.)
+Distraction is a great way to get out of your own head—especially when that means making lots of time to have fun with friends and family who love you and have your back, says Sonnenberg.
+In fact, focusing on other people in your life is one of the best ways experts say you can move on from a relationship that’s ended.
+(Here’s exactly why friends relieve stress and help us cope.)

-Do some self-care, which is another way to distract yourself.
+But don’t forget about the most important relationship you have: the one with yourself.
+Self-care does wonders for mental health—and it’s another way to distract yourself during difficult times.
 If taking a bath or reading a good book doesn’t help, listen to music that makes you happy or sparks a positive memory, call an old friend or do some virtual or social distance volunteering so you can focus on others, she adds.
-(Here are some self-care health products to try.)
+(Need some inspiration?
+Here are some self-care health products to try.)

-At the very least, treat yourself to something that you wouldn’t normally do—an indulgent takeout meal, a splurge buy—so that you can be good to yourself.
+At the very least, treat yourself to something that you wouldn’t normally—like an indulgent takeout meal or a splurge buy—so that you can be good to yourself.
 “You have to love yourself for someone else to love you, and sometimes people forget that.
 Reframing and refocusing on that can be helpful,” Sonnenberg notes.